prestodb/tempto/README.md

 on Hadoop.
 Individual test requirements such as data generation, HDFS file copy/storage of generated data and schema creation are expressed declaratively and are automatically fulfilled by the framework.
-Developers can write tests using Java (using a TestNG like paradigm and AssertJ style assertion) or by providing query files with expected resuls.
+Developers can write tests using Java (using a TestNG like paradigm and AssertJ style assertion) or by providing query files with expected results.

 ## Prerequisites